junxit/us-congress-bills-117/metadata.md

 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Referred to the House Committee on Natural Resources.
+- 2021-02-18 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2021-05-20 — Subcommittee Hearings Held.
+- 2021-05-26 — Committee Consideration and Mark-up Session Held.
+- 2021-05-26 — Ordered to be Reported by Unanimous Consent.
+- 2021-05-26 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2021-07-26 — Placed on the Union Calendar, Calendar No. 76.
+- 2021-07-26 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-103.
+- 2021-07-26 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-103.